Common Causes of Calibration Failure in Candela Laser Systems

 6. Handpiece or Connection Issues

-Sometimes the problem is not the main unit itself, but a connection issue involving the handpiece or another external component.
+Sometimes the problem is not with the main unit itself, but rather a connection issue involving the handpiece or another external component.
+Examples include:

 Why Cold Startup Matters

-If a Candela laser fails calibration more often when cold but becomes more stable after warming up, that usually suggests the system is operating near its limit rather than completely broken.
+If a Candela laser fails calibration more often when cold but becomes more stable after warming up, it usually suggests that the system is operating near its limit rather than being completely broken.
+This may indicate:

-At Canada IBS, this kind of pattern is an important diagnostic clue and often helps narrow down the real cause faster.
+At Canada IBS, this kind of pattern serves as an important diagnostic clue and often helps narrow down the real cause faster.

 Why Professional Evaluation Matters